top of page

 General Summary

-Under the general supervision of the Director, the classroom teacher is responsible for providing a differentiated instructional program, assessment, and management of their multi-age class of diverse learners.
-This position, in collaboration with faculty and staff, is responsible for building the social and emotional, communication, regulation, and academic foundations; developing lesson plans, independent learning exercises, materials, and methods that support the needs of the individual child and whole-group cohesion.
-The candidate will possess the skills to facilitate learning - not merely provide access to information - with a strong grounding in compassion, love, and understanding.
+The classroom teacher is responsible for creating a differentiated program and supporting a multi-age group of diverse learners.
+This position is responsible for building the social and emotional, communication, regulation, and academic foundations; self-directed learning and methods that support the needs of the individual child and whole-group cohesion.
+The candidate will possess the skills to offer opportunities to learn, with a strong grounding in compassion, love, and understanding.

 Essential Duties

-• Ensures the classroom, lessons and materials foster diversity, inclusion and belonging;
+• Ensures the classroom and materials foster diversity and inclusion;

-• Documents each student’s understanding of the learning occurring as expressed and demonstrated using various methods, including but not limited to, formative and summative assessments, projects, papers, collaborative work, classwork, presentations, class discussions, one-on-one conferences, and self-reflection on the student’s part that follows the child’s journey at the school;
+• Observes each student’s understanding of the learning occurring as expressed through various methods (discussions, interactions, engagement with materials, projects, and self-reflection on the student’s part) that follows the child’s journey;

-• Establishes effective communications and relationships with diverse audiences -- faculty, staff, service professionals, community professionals/organizations, students and parents/guardians;
+• Establishes effective communications and relationships with diverse audiences -- students and parents/guardians, guides, community professionals;

-• Exhibits a growth mindset about teaching practices and works toward professional goals and development;
+• Exhibits a growth mindset about teaching practices and works toward personal goals and development;

-• Provides effective supervision of students to promote a safe and healthy environment and school experience;
+• Provides effective supervision of students to promote a safe and healthy environment and learning experience;

 • Maintains a professional working atmosphere and confidentiality of information in relation to staff, children, families, and co-workers.

-• At least three years of experience leading a classroom at the elementary/middle level; experience in independent schools and/or alternative learning environments a plus, but not necessary.
+• Experience teaching at the elementary/middle level; experience in Reggio/self-directed/ alternative learning environments a plus, but not necessary;

-• Advocate for students’ need for play and movement.
+• Advocate for students’ need for play and autonomy;

 • Experienced in (or at least intrigued by) alternative approaches to education.